zeruhur/plerion/_five_galaxies/en/03_major_species.md

 **Physical Characteristics:**

 -   **Appearance:** The Wrulisu is a colossal, unique, avian species with distinct features.
 It has a wide head, two salmon pink feline eyes, and a top-heavy beak.
 The Wrulisu possesses a thin neck and two stubby, useless arms.
-Its upper body resembles that of a human, with a concave stomach, a high waist, and a small, prism-shaped lower body.
 The species has two stubby large forelegs and two long, powerful back legs, with no tail.
 The head, neck, shoulders, and arms of the Wrulisu are covered in tiny feathers, while the rest of its body is adorned with rigid feathers.
 The Wrulisu are completely ochre in color.
 -   **Physiology:** The Wrulisu towers at an average height of 87 feet (26.5 meters) and has an average lifespan of 120 years.
 They reach maturity at around 20 years of age, at which point they are ready to breed.
 Each breeding period results in three offspring every decade.
 The Wrulisu population is abundant, with many individuals existing within the species.
 They have an irritable temperament and primarily consume fish and herbs.

 **Cultural Characteristics:**